nickebbutt/weatherkata/README.md

 The subscriber receives push notifications of these changes via a ZeroMQ sockets connection

 The **rx-java** framework has been chosen as the reactive programming library.
-You jdk 1.8+ with maven to build the project (or add the maven dependencies manually)
+You need jdk 1.8+ with maven to build the project (or add the maven dependencies manually)

 ### Your Mission ###